Seraphin of Montegranaro: Life

-After he completed a year of probation, Felix received the religious name of Seraphin (or in Italian, Serafino, meaning "seraph").
-Upon entering into the Order, he remarked, "I have nothing, just a crucifix and a rosary, but with these I hope to benefit the friars and become a saint."
+After he completed a year of probation, Felix received the religious name Seraphin (or in Italian, Serafino, meaning "seraph").
 Seraphin was distinguished from the first by his unaffected simplicity, mortification, and obedience as well as a great charity towards the poor.

 He had a special devotion to the Blessed Sacrament and to the Blessed Virgin.
 He was assigned to serve variously as a porter or questor at various friaries throughout the March, but most of his religious life was spent at Ascoli Piceno.
+A Capuchin custom was to keep rooms near the porter's office available for the use of travelers and pilgrims.
+At whatever hour of the night, Seraphin would answer the door.
+Many recounted that, after the city gates had been closed for the night, they had sought refuge at the Capuchin friary, which were usually located outside the city walls, and that they had been welcomed warmly by Seraphin.
+He spent entire nights in church.
+Friars testified that, after everyone else had gone to bed, they would often hear him walking toward the church to spend the night in adoration before the Blessed Sacrament.
+There he was heard praying, "Peace, Lord, I ask peace for so-and-so."

 Seraphin died at Ascoli Piceno in the early afternoon of October 12, 1604.

 Miracles and reputation

-Serpahin's physical appearance was described as that of a peasant: hair always rumpled, clumsy at manual tasks, and mainly illiterate.
+Seraphin's physical appearance was described as that of a peasant: hair always rumpled, clumsy at manual tasks, and mainly illiterate.
 But his holiness was recognized by many.
 At times, he was discouraged by the ridicule of his Capuchin brothers.
 Seraphin would regain his composure and perspective through prayer.
 He explained, "When I entered religious life I was a poor, unskilled laborer, lacking both talent and potential.
 I remained as I was, and this caused so many humiliations and rebukes which the devil used as opportunities to tempt me to leave religious life and retreat to some desert, withdrawing into myself.
 I entrusted myself to the Lord, and one night I heard a voice coming from the tabernacle say, 'To serve God you must die to yourself and accept adversity, of whatever type.'
 So I accepted them and resolved to recite a rosary for anyone who caused me trouble.
 Then I heard the voice from the tabernacle say, 'Your prayers for those who mortify you are very pleasing to me.
 In exchange, I am ready to grant you many graces.'"

-A Capuchin custom was to keep rooms near the porter's office available for the use of travelers and pilgrims.
-At whatever hour of the night, Seraphin would answer the door.
-Many recounted that, after the city gates had been closed for the night, they had sought refuge at the Capuchin friary, which were usually located outside the city walls, and that they had been welcomed warmly by Seraphin.
-He spent entire nights in church.
-Friars testified that, after everyone else had gone to bed, they would often hear him walking toward the church to spend the night in adoration before the Blessed Sacrament.
-There he was heard praying, "Peace, Lord, I ask peace for so-and-so."
-Seraphin once confided that the reason he spent so much of the night in church was because, in his room, he was greatly tempted against chastity, even in his old age.